 But Redd’s now the first player of that Olympic team to retire.
 Injuries derailed his final years with the Bucks just as the team was turning the corner from lottery-bound to playoff contender.
 We all remember ‘Fear the Deer’, the Bucks of 2010, but Redd played only 18 games that season before tearing the ACL and MCL of the same knee he injured almost a year earlier.
 While their franchise cornerstone since 2004 was on the sidelines, the Bucks lost in the first round of the playoffs to the Atlanta Hawks in seven games.
 Six weeks later, Ray Allen would make his second Finals appearance as a Boston Celtic.

 Had Redd helped carry the Bucks to a first round upset over the Hawks, we might remember more of him.
-Sure, memories of the lefty who effortlessly ‘flicked’ his shots are still fresh in the minds of those who followed the NBA from the mid-2000s and on, but 20 years from now that might not be the case, especially with the number of three-point shooters the NBA has today.
+Sure, memories of the lefty who effortlessly “flicked” his shots are still fresh in the minds of those who followed the NBA from the mid-2000s and on, but 20 years from now that might not be the case, especially with the number of three-point shooters the NBA has today.

+After first round exit, there was still time for Redd to change any negative perceptions of his career when the Suns gave him some run in 2012.
+He played 51 games, arguably the most memorable one coming in Utah to decide the West’s final playoff seed.
+Redd scored 15 points that night on national television, including a stretch of eight straight that brought back memories of how he played nearly a decade earlier.
 But the Suns lost at Utah, then dropped the final game of the season versus San Antonio.
 It was the last we ever saw of Michael Redd, at least until a shootout with Kenny Smith last season: (Note: The video below is one I wish never happened.
 It’s the homeless man’s version of Michael Jordan‘s return to the NBA as a Washington Wizard.
 Just burn all the tapes of each.)

 There’s a couple other ways to remember Redd though.
-He holds the NBA record for most threes in a quarter with eight, and the Bucks’ record for most points in a game with 57.
+He holds the NBA record for most threes in a quarter with eight and the Bucks’ record for most points in a game with 57.
 Here’s the latter: